PelleLille/hsl-docs/helo.rst

 ================= ======= ========================== ===========
 Array item        Type    Example                    Description
 ================= ======= ========================== ===========
-helohost          string  "mail.example.com"         HELO hostname of sender heloverb          string  "EHLO"                     HELO or EHLO command extensions        array   ["PIPELINING", "SIZE 1...
+verb              string  "EHLO"                     HELO or EHLO command host              string  "mail.example.com"         HELO hostname of sender extensions        array   ["PIPELINING", "SIZE 1...
 The extensions to be sent to the client (if EHLO was issued)
 ================= ======= ========================== ===========